Mayank Agarwal to join Indian Test squad in England as cover for Rohit

 In the two-Test series, he managed just 59 runs (33, 4, 22) in three innings.

 He also fared poorly while leading Punjab Kings in the Indian Premier League, scoring 196 runs in 13 games.
-His team finished sixth in the 10-team League.
+His team finished sixth in the standings.

+India's Test squad: Rohit Sharma (captain), Shubman Gill, Virat Kohli, Shreyas Iyer, Hanuma Vihari, Cheteshwar Pujara, Rishabh Pant (wk), KS Bharat (wk), Ravindra Jadeja, Ravichandran Ashwin, Shardul Thakur, Mohd Shami, Jasprit Bumrah, Mohd Siraj, Umesh Yadav, Prasidh Krishna, Mayank Agarwal.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)